Real-time monitoring of acrylate synthesis with a static-optics FTIR process analyser

 The plastics and polymers industry is facing unprecedented public scrutiny for environmental reasons.
 There is a desire to reduce the need for raw materials (especially petrochemical feedstocks) to ensure processes are efficient with minimal waste.

 Additionally, there is an economic pressure on operations to improve efficiencies across manufacturing plants to reduce the costs of raw materials, processing, and waste disposal.
-These two drivers to increase manufacturing efficiency are a key aspect of Industry 4.0 – the Fourth Industrial Revolution – where robotisation, automation, and cyber-physical systems meet manufacturing.
+These two drivers to increase manufacturing efficiency are a key aspect of Industry 4.0 – the Fourth Industrial Revolution – where robotization, automation, and cyber-physical systems meet manufacturing.
 But, in order for an automated plant to operate based on actual process conditions rather than timings or pre-determined routines (for such things as controlling valves, dosing pumps, etc.), the plant requires meaningful and accurate in-line analytical techniques.
 Parametric measurements (such as temperature, pH or pressure probes) are useful for inferring aspects of the process, but in-line spectroscopy offers substantially more information and meaningful measurement opportunities.

-Different materials and chemical monomers are more or less suited to different techniques, and unsaturated carbonyls such as methacrylates are ideally monitored by Fourier transform infrared (FTIR) spectroscopy.
-Conventional FTIR instruments use an arrangement of moving mirrors and fragile fibre-optic probes – making them wholly unsuitable for manufacturing environments.
+Different materials and chemical monomers are more or less suited to different techniques, and unsaturated carbonyls such as methacrylate's are ideally monitored by Fourier transform infrared (FTIR) spectroscopy.
+Conventional FTIR instruments use an arrangement of moving mirrors and fragile fiber-optic probes – making them wholly unsuitable for manufacturing environments.
 Here, we present the use of a static-optics designed FTIR spectrometer to measure the synthesis of methyl methacrylate (MMA).
 The specific chemicals of interest studied here are based on the Mitsubishi/Lucite Alpha process, but the instrument can be used to monitor any acrylate monomer or polymer synthesis process.

 Experimental

 A variety of different stock solutions were prepared in a laboratory with differing concentrations of MMA, formaldehyde, methyl propionate (MeP) and water.
 These were chosen to reflect the chemical conditions within the Alpha process.
 Samples were run at a variety of analyte temperatures from room temperature through to 100°C, again to reflect different processing conditions within an industrial environment.
 Spectral acquisition was performed using the spectrometer.
-The instrument was stabilised overnight and purged with dry nitrogen.
+The instrument was stabilized overnight and purged with dry nitrogen.
 A background scan was run for 30 min before acquiring spectra.
-All samples were analysed with 3 x 120 s scans.
+All samples were analyzed with 3 x 120 s scans.
 Analysis was performed using Camo Analytics’ Unscrambler 10.5.
 A variety of different pre-treatments and spectral transforms were used.
 Calibration models were built using partial least squares (PLS) methodology.
 The spectral range used was 800 – 1800 cm⁻¹ with a resolution of 16 cm⁻¹.

 Results and discussion